fread-ink/epub-cfi-resolver/README.md

 unless the option `range: true` is given, in which case the output will be a proper [Range](https://developer.mozilla.org/en-US/docs/Web/API/Range) object.

+## CFI.generate(node, offset, extra)

+Generate a CFI string for a `node` reference and optional `offset` into a text node.
+The offset will be adjusted to conform to the CFI specification if needed.
+If present the `extra` string will be appended at the end of the CFI before the closing bracket.

 # Example

 To build the example: